JojoFlex1/Dust-aggregator/README.md

 ## 🚀 How It Works

 ### **Step 1: Connect Wallets**
+this is a on page for easy user experience
 Users begin by connecting their blockchain wallets. **Supported wallets include:**
 - **Ethereum & Polygon:** MetaMask, Coinbase Wallet
 - **Starknet:** Argent, Braavos